 Meaning of participation:

-The Corporate Tax Law fully exempts dividends from UAE registered entities, as well as dividends from foreign subsidiaries qualified as a “participation”.
-A participation is a legal entity in which the UAE shareholder company holds a 5% interest or which is held for at least 12 months, and which is subject to a minimum 9% corporate tax in the relevant country.
+The corporate tax law fully exempts dividends from entities registered in the United Arab Emirates, as well as dividends from foreign subsidiaries qualified as “participations”.
+A participation is a legal entity in which the UAE shareholder company holds a stake of 5% or has held for at least 12 months, and is subject to a minimum corporate tax rate of 9% in the relevant country.

 Calculation of corporate tax liability and deductions

-- The starting point for the calculation of the value added tax liability is the accounting net profit (or loss) (the amount shown in the financial statements prepared in accordance with the accounting standards in force in the UAE).
+- The starting point for calculating the value-added tax (VAT) payable is the net profit (or loss) as per the financial statements prepared in accordance with the accounting standards applicable in the UAE.

-The value added tax is charged against the company’s annual taxable income as follows:
+The value-added tax is charged on the annual taxable income of the company as follows:

 Taxable Income |